HarryLMoss/Tarini/README.md

 The Tarini DSP core is explicitly designed with embedded constraints in mind:

 - **No dynamic allocation in the audio path** — all voices pre-allocated and prepared at `prepareToPlay`
-- **Isolated DSP voice architecture** — `DroneVoice` can be ported to bare-metal C with minimal refactoring
+- **Isolated DSP voice architecture** — `DroneVoice` is intentionally isolated for future embedded deployment
 - **State variable filter implementation** — TPT (Topology-Preserving Transform) design chosen for its numerical stability at low sample rates, directly relevant to embedded targets running at 48kHz or below
 - **Phase accumulator design** — efficient, portable, no lookup tables required